intuit/maven-build-scanner/README.md

     Open http://localhost:3000/?projectId=com.intuit:maven-build-scanner&sessionId=60acc519-ff2a-4c06-b79a-2aa23c47c861 to view your Maven build scanner results to view your Maven build scanner results

+For development you can use mvn package to install the extension into maven.home/lib/ext:

+    mvn package -DskipTests

 # License
 Maven Build Scanner is released under the Apache 2.0 licenses.
 It uses [junit]( https://junit.org/junit4/) which is licensed under EPL 1.0.